Arundhati Roy: Advocacy

-Since publishing The God of Small Things in 1997, Roy has spent most of her time on political activism and nonfiction (such as collections of essays about social causes).
+Since publishing The God of Small Things in 1997, Roy has spent most of her time on political activism and non-fiction (such as collections of essays about social causes).
 She is a spokesperson of the anti-globalization/alter-globalization movement and a vehement critic of neo-imperialism and US foreign policy.
 She opposes India's policies toward nuclear weapons as well as industrialisation and economic growth (which she describes as "encrypted with genocidal potential" in Listening to Grasshoppers: Field Notes on Democracy).
 She has also questioned the conduct of the Indian police and administration in the case of the 2001 Indian Parliament attack and the Batla House encounter case, contending that the country has had a "shadowy history of suspicious terror attacks, murky investigations, and fake encounters".

+At the Wayanad Literature Festival, in conversation with Parvathi Thiruvothu, Roy said her protests and writing are not shows of bravery, but of wanting space to breathe and create.
+She said that only if people have space can they create art and make mistakes.
+"Open the windows", she said.

-Support for Kashmiri separatism
+Support for Kashmiri independence

 In an August 2008 interview with The Times of India, Roy expressed her support for the independence of Kashmir from India after the massive demonstrations in 2008 in favour of independence took place—some 500,000 people rallied in Srinagar in the Kashmir part of Jammu and Kashmir state of India for independence on 18 August 2008, following the Amarnath land transfer controversy.
 According to her, the rallies were a sign that Kashmiris desired secession from India, and not union with India.
 She was criticised by the Indian National Congress and Bharatiya Janata Party for her remarks.

 All India Congress Committee member and senior Congress party leader Satya Prakash Malaviya asked Roy to withdraw her "irresponsible" statement, saying that it was "contrary to historical facts".

 It would do better to brush up her knowledge of history and know that the princely state of Jammu and Kashmir had acceded to the Union of India after its erstwhile ruler Maharaja Hari Singh duly signed the Instrument of Accession on 26 October 1947.
 And the state, consequently has become as much an integral part of India as all the other erstwhile princely states have.

 She was charged with sedition along with separatist Hurriyat leader Syed Ali Shah Geelani and others by Delhi Police for their "anti-India" speech at a 2010 convention on Kashmir: "Azadi: The Only Way".
 In June 2024, the UAPA Act was invoked against them.

+Roy has been criticized for saying that India has "perpetually waged war" on its citizens in Kashmir, Manipur, Goa, among other regions.
+Former Indian Foreign Secretary Kanwal Sibal accused her of endorsing terrorism against India and said she "blatantly distorts the truth to support her deeply communal and anarchist agenda", calling her portrayal of India "venomous" and "deeply anti-Hindu".